Does Construction Cause Mice and Rat Problems?

 Neighboring residents and businesses may not have control over construction, but they can still take steps to help control rodent problems.
 Controlling rats and other rodent problems depend on three factors: food, water, and shelter.
 Eliminating these three necessities will have the greatest effect getting rid of rats and preventing future infestations.

-Your first line of defense is to clean up rodent attractants.
+Your first line of defence is to clean up rodent attractants.
 Instead of letting pet food and water dishes sit out all the time, only put out enough for one serving at a time.
 Make sure to clean up promptly after cooking and eating, and use a garbage can with a lid.

 Next, reduce hiding spots for rodents.
 Rodents like to hide in tight, narrow spaces so pay special attention if you have a couch pressed up against a wall or rows of boxes in storage.
 Shrubs and brush near the exterior of your home, woodpiles and compost heaps also create rodent-friendly habitat.